Two-step estimation of latent trait models: Simulations

-We focus first on the comparison between the two-step and one-step estimates.
-Consider the results for the point estimates of $\beta_{1}$, in Table \ref{t_sim_beta}.
-There is no meaningful difference between the two estimators for the larger sample size of $n=1000$.
+Consider first the point estimates of $\beta_{1}$ in Table \ref{t_sim_beta}.
+There is no meaningful difference between two-step and one-step estimates for the larger sample size of $n=1000$.
 They also behave very similarly in almost all settings when $n=200$, except for some differences when the number of items is small ($p=4$), the measurement model is weak ($R^{2}_{Y}=0.4$) and one of the values of the items is rare ($\pi_{Y}=0.8$).
 This is the setting where the items provide the least information about the latent variables.
 When $\beta_{1}$ is 0, the two-step estimates have in these cases a slightly better RMSE and MAE than the one-step estimates.
 With larger values of $\beta_{1}$, on the other hand, in a few simulations these cases yield an extreme value of the two-step estimate, inflating its RMSE.
 These extremes are reduced for the one-step estimates, most likely because the measurement models of $\eta_{1}$ and $\eta_{2}$ stabilise each other when they are estimated together.
-Essentially similar results are obtained for cases 1 and 2, as shown in supplementary Tables A.1--A.4.
-A small difference is that in case 2 the two estimators perform very similarly even in the most difficult settings.
-A possible explanation of this is that when the latent $\eta$ is only an explanatory variable, a weak estimated measurement model for it tends to attenuate rather than exaggerate the estimate of~$\beta_{1}$.

-Simulation results for the estimated standard errors of the estimates of $\beta_{1}$ for case 3 are reported in Table \ref{t_sim_se}.
+Results for the estimated standard errors of the estimates of $\beta_{1}$ are reported in Table \ref{t_sim_se}.
 They are very satisfactory when $n=1000$: for both the two-step and one-step methods the standard errors are good estimates of the simulation standard deviations of estimates of $\beta_{1}$, and coverages of confidence intervals are close to the nominal 95\%.
 With the smaller sample size of $n=200$ this coverage is less correct, ranging from 89\% to 100\% in different settings.
 The estimated standard errors are even then reasonably accurate when the estimated measurement model is sufficiently informative.
 In the most difficult settings, with a small sample, weak measurement model and small number of items, the standard errors tend to underestimate the true variability.
-These results are again broadly similar in the other cases, with Case 2 being the easiest (see supplementary tables A.6--A.9).